alero11/alero11/README.md

 I'm a Telecomunication's Engineer and Computer Science  from Bolivia, actually i'm developer in angular with angular material (frontend) and Spring Boot with Java (backend)

-Currently i'm software engineer in @Ende_tecnologias
+Currently i'm software engineer in @Digital Harbor Bolivia

 ## My Information